Introducing RegExr: Try out and use regular expressions!

 Since it's basically JavaScript, you write the regular expression between "/" and "/"

-The parts enclosed in "()" and "[]" are color-coded, making it very easy to understand.
+The parts enclosed in parentheses () and square brackets ([]) are color-coded, making it very easy to understand visually.

-To the right of the title, you can choose the regular expression execution engine: JavaScript or PCRE.
+To the right of the title, you can choose either JavaScript or PCRE as the execution engine for your regular expression.

-Also, in the Flags section, you can choose from five options.
+Additionally, under the Flags section, you can select from five options.

 These are options that can be set in JavaScript.
 For example, in PHP, there is no global flag, so you will need to select a dedicated function called preg_match_all